-Attending Mount Allison means studying at Canada's top undergraduate university.
+Attending Mount Allison means studying at one Canada's top undergraduate universities.

 The University has been ranked the top undergraduate university in Canada by Maclean's magazine more times than any other university.